-In this section, based on subjective data, we conducted a quantitative comparison of the IQA models through the lens of perceptual optimization, yielding observations that are difficult to obtain from existing IQA databases.
+Based on the subjective data, we conducted a quantitative comparison of the IQA models through the lens of perceptual optimization.
 We also qualitatively compared the visual results associated with the IQA models.
-Last, we combined a top-performing IQA model with adversarial loss (Goodfellow et al., 2014) to test whether additional perceptual gains could be obtained in blind image deblurring.
+Last, we combined a top-performing IQA model with adversarial loss (Goodfellow et al. 2014) to test whether additional perceptual gains could be obtained in blind image deblurring.